ngopal/ngopal.github.io/_posts/2018-08-12-landint-a-data-science-role.md

 Naturally, I also had a background in biology, which isn’t so useful for general data science so I won’t harp too much on it.
 Suffice it to say, there are some very interesting computer applications/methodologies in the field of biomedicine, so coding on those projects helped me learn and grow my software engineering skills.

-### What helped me along the way
+### What Helped Me Along The Way
-Insight Data Science
+Insight Data Science:
 If you fit the same profile I did prior to landing a data science role, then perhaps like me, it could be worth investing in SQL skills, and knowledge of business models.
 A book I found to be enormously helpful for the “business side” was Lean Analytics.
 I feel this book provides the scaffolding/roadmap necessary to “speak the language,” if you will (KPIs, SaaS, CLV, churn, etc.).
 This might seem unnecessary, but I assure you it is vital.
 Put yourself in the shoes of a hiring manager or employer -- if you ran a business, would you want to hire someone with little to no business training to run an essential part of your company?

 As far a SQL goes, it seems every business I’ve ever interacted with uses SQL in some capacity.
 And as a data scientist, you need to be able to retrieve, format, transform, and clean data.
 Bioinformatics may be somewhat unique in that it is an NLP-heavy domain, working primarily with text data, sometimes stored as inconsistent flat files, and because of this, SQL is not a skill that I was accustomed to using.